Did you find this article useful?

 You only have one retirement so you don’t want to make a costly mistake with your pensions that you could one day regret.
 Before you start combining your pensions, it’s worth talking to someone who specialises in consolidation advice.

-We can offer you specialist retirement advice tailored to your circumstances if you have pension pots of more than £100,000, either on your own, or jointly with your partner.
+We can offer you specialist retirement advice tailored to your circumstances if you're a UK resident, aged 18 or over, and have pension pots of more than £100,000, either on your own, or jointly with your partner.
+Fees apply.

 Our financial advisers will look in detail at all of your defined contribution pensions and recommend what to do with each of them.
-They’ll also give advice on the best way to achieve the income you need in retirement.
-This service is available to HSBC customers and fees apply.
+They can also give advice on the best way to achieve the income you need in retirement.
+If you decide to go ahead with our recommendations, you'll need an HSBC current account and be registered for online banking.

 If you’re looking for free guidance, you’ll find lots of helpful information on the MoneyHelper website.
 And if you’re 50 or over, you can also book a phone appointment to discuss your options.